5 Ways to Connect with Peers in an Online Class

 4. Start a Virtual Study Group

-If old-school study groups at a library or elsewhere aren’t possible because of distance or pandemics, or even if they are, connecting virtually with classmates to team up on tough subjects can boost grades and build camaraderie that improves the online experience.
+If old-school study groups at a library or elsewhere aren’t possible because of distance or even if they are, connecting virtually with classmates to team up on tough subjects can boost grades and build camaraderie that improves the online experience.

 Schools.com offers this advice: